-In Colombia, the Group have diversified the customer base and for the year ended 31 December 2014, the Colombian subsidiary made 40.1% of the oil sales to Gunvor (a global privately-held company, dedicated to commodities trading), 31.8% to Emerald (a UK based company engaged in the exploration and production of hydrocarbons) and 11% to Perenco (a global independent company, dedicated to oil and gas production), with Gunvor accounting for 23%, Emerald 18.3% and Perenco 6.3% of consolidated revenues for the same period.
+In Colombia, the Group have diversified the customer base and for the year ended 31 December 2015, the Colombian subsidiary made 62.1% of the oil sales to Gunvor (a global privately-held company, dedicated to commodities trading), 12.6% to Trafigura (one of the world's leading independent commodity trading and logistics houses) and 9.2% to Petrominerales (a local independent company, dedicated to oil and gas exploration and production), with Gunvor accounting for 39.1%, Trafigura 7.9% and Petrominerales 5.8% of consolidated revenues for the same period.

-All the oil produced in Chile is sold to ENAP as well as the gas produced by TdF Blocks (28% of total revenue, 40% in 2013 and 48% in 2012), the State owned oil and gas company.
-In Chile, most of gas production is sold to the local subsidiary of the Methanex, a Canadian public company (6% of consolidated revenues, 7% in 2013 and 12% in 2012).
+All the oil produced in Chile is sold to ENAP as well as the gas produced by TdF Blocks (15% of total revenue, 28% in 2014 and 40% in 2013), the State owned oil and gas company.
+In Chile, most of gas production is sold to the local subsidiary of the Methanex, a Canadian public company (7% of consolidated revenues, 6% in 2014 and 7% in 2013).

-In Brazil, all the hydrocarbons from Manatí Field are sold to Petrobras, the operator of the Manatí Field and the State owned company.
+In Brazil, all the hydrocarbons from Manati Field are sold to Petrobras, the operator of the Manati Field and the State owned company.